Fred-Khan/React_Tutorials/03-React_Supabase_Auth/04-Login_Using_Supabase_Auth.md

 ---

-### 🧰 Next: Make sure the hook can read the profiles table
+### :toolbox: Next: Make sure the hook can read the profiles table

-Because this hook runs as the Auth service (not as a normal user), you must grant it permission to read that table.
+Because this hook runs as the Supabase Auth service (not as a normal user account), you must grant it permission to read that table.
+We will grant select permission to postgress and the services role.

 **SQL Editor → New Query** then paste and run the function below and run as **postgres role**: